asadmash/product-catalog/README.md

 # Product Catalog Web App

-A modern product catalog web application built with **Next.js App Router**.
-This project demonstrates Next.js features including routing, filtering, cart handling, mock authentication, and performance optimization
+A modern, responsive product catalog web application built with **Next.js App Router**.
+This app demonstrates dynamic product filtering, mock authentication, state management and performance optimization using SSR/SSG and caching strategies — all wrapped in a clean, accessible UI.
 ---

 ## 🚀 Features